 Not a promising start, then.
 And compared with our ancient cathedrals, Guildford came across as ordinary - more a large church than anything else.
-But one with a very nice line in angels.
+But one with a very beautiful line in angels.
 These unearthly creatures were designed and engraved by John Hutton.

 The interior was rather more impressive, particularly the vaulted ceilings in the side aisles, the perpendiculars of which seemed to soar.
 The photo with Jan in it should give some idea of scale.